$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: The operads hLie2 and Eilh2

-We close this section with two results on $\ophLie$-algebras that allow us to construct new $\ophLie$-algebras from existing ones.
-First, we can create a larger $\ophLie$-algebra by tensoring $\ophLie$-algebras with differential graded commutative algebras, just as in the case of Lie algebras, \begin{proposition} The tensor product of a differential graded commutative algebra and an $\ophLie$-algebra carries a natural $\ophLie$-algebra structure. \end{proposition} \begin{proof} On the tensor product of a differential graded commutative algebra $\frA$ and an $\ophLie$-algebra $\frE$, we define
+We close this section with a useful observation: we can create a larger $\ophLie_2$-algebra by tensoring $\ophLie_2$-algebras with differential graded commutative algebras, just as in the case of Lie algebras, \begin{proposition} The tensor product of a differential graded commutative algebra and an $\ophLie_2$-algebra carries a natural $\ophLie_2$-algebra structure. \end{proposition} \begin{proof} On the tensor product of a differential graded commutative algebra $(\frA,\rmd)$ and an $\ophLie_2$-algebra $\frE$, we define

 One then readily verifies the axioms~\eqref{eq:hLie-relations}. \end{proof}